An ad-free and cookie-free website.

-We show how PPG stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Industrial Specialties industry.
+We show how PPG stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Paint and Coating Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 PPG works every day to develop and deliver the paints, coatings and materials that its customers have trusted for more than 135 years.
 Through dedication and creativity, it solves its customers' biggest challenges, collaborating closely to find the right path forward.
 With headquarters in Pittsburgh, it operates and innovate in more than 70 countries and reported net sales of $13.8 billion in 2020.
 It serves customers in construction, consumer products, industrial and transportation markets and aftermarkets.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.